freenas/freenas-docs/userguide/storage.rst

   and
   *is empty*.

-*   input a value that meets your view criteria.
+* enter a value that meets your view criteria.

 * click the "Filter" button to save your filter and exit the define filter screen.
 Alternately, click the "+" button to add another